Altaxo/Altaxo/features.md

 ### Plotting
 * Line and scatter plots (and both combined) with a lot of options, including fill styles and drop styles.
 * Label style (labels can either be attached to the data point, or to one of the axes)
+* Drop styles, error bars (both horizontal and vertical), fill styles, etc.
 * Column charts and bar charts, including stacked charts and percentage charts
+* Density plots (2D histograms)
 * Support for different layers.
 Layers can be rotated, scaled, and linked to other layers.
+* Layers can be nested.
 * Support for different coordinate systems.
 Currently implemented is 2D cartesic and 2D polar coordinate systems.
-3D cartesic is in experimental state.
 * Support for graphics elements (only the text element can be edited and created by menu; image, line, rectangle elements are supported by the library)
 * Density images, i.e. visualization of 2-dim. meshed data, currently only in cartesic coordinates with linear axes.
+* 3D plots (mesh plots, scatter plots, bar and column plots) by use of DirectX 11

+* ### Notes
+* Notes are Markdown documents that can be created inside of Altaxo.
+* Notes can contain text, images, and links to Altaxo graphs.
+* Notes can contain formulas in LaTeX notation.
+* Notes can be exported to MAML or to Word documents, including the formulas.

 ### Input / output
 * ASCII import with automatic structure and number format recognition
-* ASCII export (tab separated)
 * Picture import (as brightness values)
 * Galactic® SPC file import (multiple files selectable)
+* Import of many more file formats (Excel files, Bruker Opus files, JCamp, Nexus HDF5, Nicolet, Princeton Instruments, Renishaw, WiTec).
+* Import of Origin .OPJ files.
+* Import of Markdown documents.
+* The Altaxo document is stored as ZIP-file.
+The worksheets and graphs are stored in XML file format inside of the ZIP-file.
+Support for versioning.

+### Output
+* ASCII export (tab separated)
+* Excel export (xlsx format)
 * Galactic® SPC file export wizard
-* Import of Origin .OPJ files (only worksheet data).
 * Export of graphs as WMF (Windows Metafile)
 * Export of partial least squares (PLS) calibration files (XML format)
-* The Altaxo document is now stored as ZIP-file.
-The worksheets and graphs are stored in XML file format inside of the ZIP-file.
-Support for versioning.
+* Bulk export of selected notes, tables and graphs, to MS Word files, Excel files, and a selectable image format (png, jpg, bmp, emf, wmf).
+* Pushing of selected graphs to an open Word or PowerPoint document.
+* Embedding of graphs as OLE/COM objects into Word, PowerPoint, Excel etc.

 ### Data analysis / data processing
-* Complex number library (thanks to the Exocortexdsp project)
+* Complex number library.
 * Growing collection of special functions (Bessel related functions, Gamma related function, Error functions, spherical functions, scientific functions (most of them are C# translations of Berndt Gammel's C++ Matpack library)
 * Random number generators, probability distributions.
 * Interpolation functions: polynomial interpolation, rational interpolation, cubic splines and and and...